openregister/matching/README.md

 `dedupe.io` ecosystem.
 A web interface is available for money, as long as you are willing to upload your data to their servers.
 The web interface doesn't do anything that isn't already pretty easy with `csvdedupe`, and the command-line version remembers what it learned between sessions.
+It matches on as many fields as are common between files, and that you specify.

 There's a [simple
 explanation](https://dedupe.io/documentation/how-it-works.html#matching-records)